What is Operational Procurement?

 Applying operational procurement best practices to your procurement function provides cost savings in a number of ways.First and foremost, there are financial benefits because larger contracts can be negotiated with suppliers for goods or services used in a different company location.

-You’ll also see improvement in your reporting capabilities because you’ll be able to extract data from the system, share it with the pertinent team members and stakeholders, and generate reports on a variety of key performance indicators related to the entire procurement process for internal purchasing organisation.
+You’ll also see improvement in your reporting capabilities because you’ll be able to extract data from the system, share it with the pertinent team members and stakeholders, and generate reports on a variety of key performance indicators related to the entire procurement process for internal purchasing organization.

 “The operational procurement process can be broken down into three pieces: plan, buy, and pay.
 The first stage, plan, is the planning part, while the last two steps are the operational part.”